WELCOME TO KAMIKATSU

-What an extraordinary time we are living in, where at the click of a button it is possible to visit all four corners of the earth. really know about a place from following a guidebook's “Must Do” list?
+What an extraordinary time we are living in, where at the click of a button it is possible to visit all four corners of the earth.
+But what can you really know about a place from just following in a guidebook's “Must Do” list?

 By joining the Try Kamikatsu! program, you will have the opportunity to live in Kamikatsu like a local resident.
 In exchange for accommodation and three meals a day, you will be working on designated days in Café Polestar, a local business accredited to be Zero Waste.